Erebot/Plop/docs/src/Usage.rst

-Filters are associated with either :ref:`loggers <Loggers>` or :ref:`handlers <handlers>` through an object implementing :api:`Plop::FiltersCollectionInterface` (usually an instance of :api:`Plop::FiltersCollection`) and are used to restrict what messages will be handled.
+Filters are associated with either :ref:`loggers <Loggers>` or :ref:`handlers <handlers>` through an object implementing :api:`Plop::FiltersCollectionInterface` (usually an instance of :api:`Plop::FiltersCollection`) and are used to restrict which messages will be handled.
 They are applied once the message has been turned into a log record and work by defining various criteria such a record must respect.